 When wealth increases, so do those who consume them.
-The phrase, "those who consume them" is a reference to the multiplication of "friends" or relatives who hang around to "share" the rich man's wealth.
-They could include spoiled children who are "allergic" to work; but mostly they are unemployed "friends", acquaintances, or relatives who are always "looking" for money rather than "earning" it.
-Relatively wealthy people in Africa are literal magnets for friendships; but most of these friendships are not real, but merely mercenary "partnerships" with people attaching themselves to others for the sake of material gain.
+The phrase, "those who consume them" is a reference to the multiplication of "friends" relatives who hang around to "share" the rich man's wealth.
+They could include spoiled children who are "allergic" to work; but most likely they are unemployed "friends", acquaintances, or relatives who are always "looking" for money rather than "earning" it.
+Relatively wealthy people in Africa have many friends; but many of these friendships are not real, but merely mercenary "partnerships" with people attaching themselves to others for the sake of material gain.
 If the money dries up, so do these friendships.